 Dirt tracked onto paved surfaces contributes significantly to Bernalillo County's particulate matter (PM10) air pollution.

-Free Fugitive Dust Workshop on February 18, 2014 was a success, stay tuned for 2015 workshop date.
+Free Fugitive Dust Workshop on February 18, 2015

 If you are unable to register on-line, you can call me to make other arrangements for registering.

 Phone: (505) 768-1971 office, or (505) 228-6989 cell

 Fugitive Dust Control Requirements

 To reduce these types of emissions, Bernalillo County requires that dirt tracked onto paved surfaces be promptly removed and that measures be taken to control dust from operations, such as construction, landscaping, and road work at all times.